-Assuming the copy theory of movement (Chomsky 1993, Nunes 1995), VP fronting involves deletion of the lower copy of the VP.
-We assume that deletion of copies in phrasal movement chains involves the same process as ellipsis, namely assignment of [-P] to the deleted constituent (Chomsky 1993:34-35, Chomsky 1995:252-253, Saab 2008:331-484).
-Thus, the matrix TP in VP-fronting constructions undergoes exactly the same operations as in VP ellipsis - in the examples above, GenHM relating V and T and [-P] assignment to the VP (63, 65).
-Given this parallel, we correctly predict that languages with do-support VPE should exhibit do-support VP Fronting (e.g. English),
+Recall that nonpronunciation of lower copies in phrasal movement involves assignment of [-P] (subsection 4.1).
+Thus, the matrix TP in VP-fronting constructions undergoes exactly the same operations as in VP ellipsis - in the examples above, GenHM relating V and T and [-P] assignment to the VP (64, 66).
+Given this parallel, we correctly predict that languages with do-support VPE should exhibit do-support VP Fronting (e.g. English), while languages with V-stranding VPE have V-stranding VP fronting (e.g. Polish, Russian).
+Recall that do-support generally correlates with a strong V.